dsmetadata/demo-repo2/README.md

 git branch -M main
-git add . //add all files in current dir to the staging area so they can be tracked git commit //to add a check point selectively (?an image of current status of selected files in the repo?)
+git add . //add all files in current dir to the staging area so they can be tracked git commit //to add a check point selectively (?an image of current status of selected files in the repo?) git remote add "origin"  "web url (https)" or "ssh key"  //Link local repo to online repo.
+Origin is common naming convention for the remote location. git remote rm origin //to remove this link if required git push --set-upstream origin main //create a main branch in the remote repo

+//from this point on do not push to main branch

+git checkout -b  //checkout to move between new branches, -b "name" of branch to create a new branch locally

  using the following command
 git remote add "origin"  "web url (https)" or "ssh key"  //origin is common naming convention for the remote location